tonievictor/dotenv/README.md

 	dotenv.Config(logger)

-	// You can also assign logger to nil by doing.
-This indicates that you dont want a logger. dotenv.Config(nil)
+	// You can also assign logger to nil, this indicates that you don't want a logger. dotenv.Config(nil)

     // prints the value of the MY_ENV_KEY provided in the env file